Etta Palm d'Aelders: Espionage

 In these circumstances d'Aelders was recruited for the French secret service, possibly by Jean-Frédéric Phélypeaux, comte de Maurepas.
 She often served conflicting interests, sometimes the Netherlands, sometimes Prussia and sometimes France.
 Upon her arrival in France, she was paid to inform the stadtholder about French diplomacy.
 Phélypeaux asked d'Aelders to return to Holland in 1778 to make inquiries into the public mood in the Dutch republic about the English-American War, as France was interested in winning Dutch support for its pact with America in case of a Franco-English conflict.
 During this short mission to The Hague, she again met Jan Munniks, who himself was now a spy in the British service.

-Hardenberg, who wrote the 1926 biography: Etta Palm, een Hollandse Parisienne 1743-1799, writes that her career in diplomacy and espionage was successful due to several ‘intimate affairs’ with men, but this is unconfirmable and could be argued as irrelevant in the face of her successful diplomatic career.
+Hardenberg, who wrote the 1962 biography: Etta Palm, een Hollandse Parisienne 1743–1799, writes that her career in diplomacy and espionage was successful due to several 'intimate affairs' with men, but this is unconfirmable and could be argued as irrelevant in the face of her successful diplomatic career.

 D'Aelders was eventually based in The Hague where she now spied on French émigrés like Beaumarchais and Dumouriez.
 However, later in her life, events in France forced her to change sides again and she imposed on the stadtholder himself, referring to her old services.
 Then in early 1795 the French revolutionary armies invaded the Netherlands.
 The Batavian Republic was proclaimed and Etta became suspect, because she tried to persuade the French representatives at the negotiations for the Treaty of The Hague (1795) to use the right of conquest to the detriment of the new Republic.
-These machinations, in cohorts with her old acquaintance Jan Munniks, brought her to the attention of the Hague Comité van Waakzaamheid (the Dutch equivalent of the French Comité de surveillance révolutionnaire).
+These machinations, in collaboration with her old acquaintance Jan Munniks, brought her to the attention of the Hague Comité van Waakzaamheid (the Dutch equivalent of the French Comité de surveillance révolutionnaire).
 Munniks was sentenced to banishment, and d'Aelders was put under arrest in the fortress of Woerden together with her old spymaster Van de Spiegel.
 She was released at the end of 1798, but her health had suffered so much, that she died in the Hague the following March on the 28th 1799, and is thought to have been buried in an unmarked grave in a cemetery in Rijswijk.